 Share your wishes

 It's definitely worth letting your wedding coordinator know you'll be including your dog in the celebrations before the wedding.
-With your wedding schedule in mind, it will be easier to figure out the important parts of your day that you would like to be dog friendly, as well as smoothing out any details to make the arrangements as smooth as possible.
+With your schedule in mind, it will be easier to figure out the important parts of your day that you would like to be dog friendly, as well as smoothing out any details to make the arrangements as easy as possible.
 You might also want to notify your guests that you'll be bringing your dog along and clarify for them whether you are happy for other dogs to come along too.